 Even more important is sodium's toxic effect on plants.
 Sodium is toxic for both animals and plants in high concentrations.
 While animals can compensate for high levels of sodium intake by removing it from their body through the kidney, plants don't have that option.
 In addition, animals can stop consuming sodium, while plant roots automatically absorb it from the ground during water uptake.
 If sodium is in the soil in large amounts, the plant will have no way of not absorbing it, and no easy way of getting rid of it once it's absorbed.

 High enough levels of sodium will pull water out of cells, which is deadly for all living things.
 That's how it works as a preservative.
 Beef jerky doesn't spoil if kept dry because bacteria can't maintain enough moisture inside their cells to procreate in the presence of that much salt.
 That's also why people can't survive on sea water.
 Our kidney can remove excess salt, but only by flushing it out with water.
 The sodium content of sea water is so high, it requires more water to flush it out than is contained in the sea water.
 It makes up the difference by using water from your body, which dehydrates you.

-Plant roots use osmosis to bring water into the plant.
-That's why too much sodium in the soil is bad for plants.
-It reverses the direction of osmosis, pulling water back out of the plant and into the soil.
+Plant roots use osmosis to bring water up into the plant.
+That's another reason why too much sodium in the soil is bad for plants.
+Sodium reverses the direction of osmosis, pulling water back out of the plant and into the soil.